Better be the first to disrupt. Why? Because it’s probably going to happen anyway and it’s much more profitable to be the disruptor.

 Let’s start with the most recent: Instagram versus Kodak

-Eastman Kodak has filed for chapter 11 bankruptcy in New York (It’s Official: Kodak Is Bankrupt)
+4 months before that: Eastman Kodak has filed for chapter 11 bankruptcy in New York

 The question is why a larger, established company like Kodak didn’t invent Instagram, or an app like it.
 They have the resources, the talent and the opportunity.
 What is it that stalled – possibly fatally – this once-smart company?
 The short version is that they struggled unsuccessfully to adapt in the face of a changing digital world, filing bankruptcy even as photo-industry upstart Instagram was growing at the rate of about 1 million users a month.